-Our Content Review team checks all the icons uploaded to Iconfinder.
-For their decision, they follow a set of objective Criteria for approving icons.
+Our Content Review team checks all the icons, stickers and illustrations uploaded to Iconfinder.
+For their decision, they follow a set of Criteria for approving content.

-When approving icons for Iconfinder, one of the things we look for is uniqueness.
-That a set is unique means it has not been created with too much inspiration from other icons.
-We value originality and we do not like to see icons that simply copy other designer's work in terms of style, colors, themes etc.
+When approving content for Iconfinder, one of the things we look for is uniqueness.
+That a pack is unique means it has not been created with too much inspiration from other artwork.
+We value originality and we do not like to see icons, stickers and illustrations that simply copy other designer's work in terms of style, colors, themes etc.

-All customers are looking for unique icons that stand out.
-There are a lot of other factors at play when customers choose icons for their projects (style, size, aesthetics etc.), but uniqueness is what will catch their attention.
-It is also what Iconfinder looks for when we feature sets on our homepage and what we promote.
+All customers are looking for unique artwork that stand out.
+There are a lot of other factors at play when customers choose icons, stickers and illustrations for their projects (style, size, aesthetics etc.), but uniqueness is what will catch their attention.
+It is also what Iconfinder looks for when we feature packs on our homepage and what we promote.

 Creating original icons is important in icon design because it is a very competitive market.
-There are a lot of icons sets being uploaded every day, so it is a good idea to create something that stands out from the crowd and differentiate yourself.
+There are a lot of icon packs being uploaded every day, so it is a good idea to create something that stands out from the crowd and differentiate yourself.

-Below, you can see a few examples of sets that we see a lot of.
-There are way too many glyph business sets in a black and blue color combination and they are simply not interesting to look at.
+Below, you can see a few examples of icon packs that we see a lot of.
+There are way too many glyph business packs in a black and blue color combination and they are simply not interesting to look at.

 Here is another example of a typical outline that does not stand out.

-Here are a few points and ideas that can make your set stand out:
+Below are a few points and ideas that can make your packs stand out.

 There are a few icon styles that have become the standard for all designers: glyph, outline, filled outline, flat, isometric etc. Even if there are a few standard styles, that does not mean that you should always play into just these presets.
 There are still new things to explore.
 Here are a few examples: